CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/SYS.2.1 General Client.md

 #### SYS.2.1.A32 Use of Additional Exploit Prevention Measures (CIA)

 The IT system SHOULD include additional explicit protection against exploits (protection: mitigating successful execution).
 If necessary protective measures can not be met by means on board, additional suitable safety products SHOULD be used.
-If it is not possible to implement appropriate measures with on-board resources or a suitable security product, other appropriate (usually organizational) security measures SHOULD be taken.
+Should it not be possible to implement appropriate measures with on-board resources or a suitable security product, other appropriate (usually organizational) security measures SHOULD be taken.

-#### SYS.2.1.A33 Application Whitelisting (CIA)It should be ensured via application whitelisting that only permitted programs and scripts are executed.
+#### SYS.2.1.A33 Application Whitelisting (CIA)
+It should be ensured via application whitelisting that only permitted programs and scripts are executed.
 The rules SHOULD be made as narrow as possible.
 If paths and hashes can not be specified explicitly, alternatively certificate based or path rules should be used.

 #### SYS.2.1.A34 Application Isolation (CIA)

-Applications that manipulate external data SHOULD only be operated in a run-time environment isolated from the operating system.
+Applications that manipulate external data SHOULD only be operated in a runtime environment isolated from the operating system.

 #### SYS.2.1.A35 Active Management of Root Certificates (CI)